IBM-Bluemix-Docs/mobilepush/getting-started.md

 ## Before you begin
 {: #prereqs}

-You'll need a [Bluemix account](https://console.bluemix.net/registration/), an instance of the
+You'll need a [IBM Cloud account](https://console.bluemix.net/registration/), an instance of the
 {{site.data.keyword.mobilepushshort}} service, and the following tools and requirements:

   * Android API 15+